SAP-samples/teched2023-DA260/exercises/ex3/README.md

    ![Ex03_15](images/Ex03_15.png)

 6. For Product RC-1053, Reduce the price from the original price.
+For example: If Old Price was 4000, Next time update it to less than 4000.

   ![Ex03_16](images/Ex03_16.png)